mdaninas/C242-PS006/readme.md

 # Glusity - Obesiy and Diabetes Prediction
 ## Team ID: C242-PS006
 This capstone project integrates two machine learning models to predict obesity and blood sugar levels.
 An obesity model, trained in TensorFlow using a Kaggle dataset, feeds its output into a diabetes prediction model, improving prediction accuracy and providing insights into both obesity and diabetes risk.
+Also using vertex for recommendation for health lifestyle.

 ## **ML Path :**
 | Name                              | Student ID  | Universitas   |